 You, too, can utilize this feature if you think your content is good enough that viewers will pay to watch it.
 But to do that, you first need to meet specific criteria set by YouTube for enabling channel membership.
 Learn about it in the following subheading.

 To enable membership on their YouTube channels, creators have to meet the following criteria:

-- The channel should at least have 1,000 subscribers.
+- The channel should have at least 1,000 subscribers.

 - None of the videos on the channel should fall in the Made for Kids category.

 - The creator should already be part of the YouTube partner program.

 - The channel should be active in a location where YouTube is currently operating.